This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Ecuador.

 7. The fees or contributions made by the condominium owners, as well as the fees for the financing of common expenses in urbanizations.

-Within the goods and services taxed at the 0% rate are the following: Food products of agricultural origin, bread, sugar, salt, certain medicines for human use, commercial passenger transport services, electricity services, water, health, funeral homes, among other goods and services.
+Goods and services taxed at the 0% rate include food products of agricultural origin, bread, sugar, salt, certain medicines for human use, commercial passenger transport services, electricity services, water, health, funeral services, among others.

 It should be mentioned that exporting individuals and companies will be entitled to a tax credit for VAT paid and withheld on the acquisition of goods that they export.

-Likewise, there are several ways in which taxpayers can use the VAT tax credit, according to the following:
+Likewise, there are several ways in which taxpayers may use the VAT tax credit, which may be used up to five years from the due date of the return, as follows:

-a) Use of 100% of the VAT Tax Credit.- Those taxpayers who are dedicated to the production or commercialization of goods with a 12% rate, provision of services with a 12% rate, exports of goods may use the entire tax credit. and services and in the commercialization of receptive tourism packages, invoiced inside or outside the country, provided to natural persons not resident in Ecuador.
+a) Use of 100% of the VAT Tax Credit.- Taxpayers engaged in the production or commercialization of goods with a 13-15% rate, rendering services with a 13-15% rate, exporting goods and services, and commercializing receptive tourism packages, invoiced inside or outside the country, rendered to non-resident individuals.

-b) Proportional use of the VAT Tax Credit.- Those taxpayers who are dedicated to the production, marketing of goods and provision of services that are partially taxed at the 0 rate may use the tax credit of this tax in a partial or proportional manner. % and partly with a 12% rate, considering the following:
+b) Proportional use of the VAT Tax Credit.- Taxpayers engaged in the production or commercialization of goods and services partially taxed at the 0% rate and partially at the 13-15% rate, considering the following:

-c) There is no right to use the VAT Tax Credit.- In local acquisitions and imports of goods, fixed assets or use of services carried out by taxpayers who produce or sell goods or provide services fully taxed at a 0% rate of VAT.
+c) No right to use the VAT Tax Credit: For local acquisitions and imports of goods, fixed assets, or services made by taxpayers who produce or sell goods or provide services fully taxed at the 0% VAT rate.

 There is no limit.